 The River Club.
 Along the Zambezi River, 15 km from Livingstone.
 Old stories and colonial atmosphere.

 The Royal Livingstone.
 Within walking distance of the Victoria Falls, in the Mosi-oa-Tunya National Park, The Royal Livingstone has a colonial atmosphere with flowing lawns down to the Zambezi River.
 It is part of the Avani Resort a member of Minor Hotels which has hotels all over the world.
-The Royal Livingstone has won the Condé Nast Travellers Award.
+The Royal Livingstone has won the Condé Nast Travelers Award.

 Thorntree Lodge.
 Recently totally rebuilt by African Bush Camps, this lodge is within the National Park close to Livingstone.
 African Bush Camps has camps in Zimbabwe and Botswana.